Quansight-Labs/free-threaded-compatibility/docs/abi3t.md

 those instead of duplicating their source-generation setup here.

 CFFI does not assign the final wheel tag by itself.
-Pair it with an `abi3t`-capable backend, such as the CMake with scikit-build-core path above.
-Until meson-python or setuptools support is released, CFFI projects using those backends should publish version-specific free-threaded wheels.
+Pair it with an `abi3t`-capable backend, such as the CMake with scikit-build-core or meson-python paths above.
+The upstream Meson example does not target the Stable ABI; add the `limited_api` argument and the `limited-api` setting from the meson-python tab.
+Until setuptools support is released, CFFI projects using setuptools should publish version-specific free-threaded wheels.

 ### Cython